VertexVRTX/Endless-Runner/README.md

 ### Run the Code in Unity
 1. Open project in Unity (2022.3+ recommended)
-2. Open the Main Scene
+2. Open the MainMenu Scene
 3. Press Play

 ### Play in Browser (Quick Demo)